Wildfire near Yosemite National Park explodes in size

+Evacuation orders were put in effect Saturday for over 6,000 people living in the sparsely populated, rural area, said Daniel Patterson, a spokesman for the Sierra National Forest.

-“Explosive fire behavior is challenging firefighters,” Cal Fire said in a statement Saturday morning that described the fire activity as “extreme with frequent runs, spot fires and group torching.”
+"Explosive fire behavior is challenging firefighters," Cal Fire said in a statement Saturday morning that described the Oak Fire's activity as "extreme with frequent runs, spot fires and group torching."

-As of Saturday morning, the fire had destroyed 10 residential and commercial structures and damaged five more, the Mercury News reported.
-The fast-growing blaze prompted Caltrans to order numerous road closures, including a shutdown of Highway 140 between Carstens Road and Allred Road — blocking one of the main routes into Yosemite National Park.
+By Saturday morning, the fire had destroyed 10 residential and commercial structures, damaged five more and was threatening 2,000 more structures, Cal Fire said.
+The fast-growing blaze prompted numerous road closures, including a shutdown of Highway 140 between Carstens Road and Allred Road — blocking one of the main routes into Yosemite.

+More than 400 firefighters, along with helicopters, other aircraft and bulldozers, battled the blaze, which was in a sparsely populated, mostly rural area of the Sierra Nevada foothills, said Daniel Patterson, a spokesman for the Sierra National Forest.

 "The fire is moving quickly.
 This fire was throwing embers out in front of itself for up to 2 miles yesterday," Patterson said.
 "These are exceptional fire conditions."

-About 1,700 residents in the area were put under mandatory evacuation orders Friday night.
+Pacific Gas & Electric said on its website that more than 2,600 homes and businesses in the area had lost power as of Friday afternoon and there was no indication when it would be restored.
+"PG&E is unable to access the affected equipment," the utility said.

-A shoeless older man attempting the flee crashed his sedan into a ditch in a closed area and was helped by firefighters.
+A shoeless older man attempting to flee the blaze on Friday crashed his sedan into a ditch in a closed area and was helped by firefighters.
 He was safely driven from the area and did not appear to suffer any injuries.
 Several other residents stayed in their homes Friday night as the fire continued to burn nearby.

 Meanwhile, firefighters have made significant progress against a wildfire that began in Yosemite National Park and burned into the Sierra National Forest.